cpintoval/cpintoval/README.md

 ### Hey, I'm Carlos 👋
-I'm an engineer and product manager currently living in Bogotá, Colombia 🇨🇴 Right now I'm building Data & Analytics products at [Blackboard](https://www.blackboard.com/) (Yes, the one you used/are using at college 😉)
+I'm an engineer and product manager currently living in Bogotá, Colombia 🇨🇴 <br />
+Right now I'm building Data & Analytics products at [Blackboard](https://www.blackboard.com/) (Yes, the one you used/are using at college 😉)

 [ℹ️ More about me &rarr;](https://cpintoval.github.io/about/) <br />